StyraInc/graphql-apollo-example/README.md

 make up-token    # start the containers with docker-compose
 ```

-To verify that the system is working as expected define a helper function and use it to submit a graphql query as follows
+To verify that the application is working as expected, you can define a helper function and use it to submit a graphql query as follows:

 ```bash
 ❯ gql-query() {